UW-INFO442-WI23/pollerbears/README.md

 # Polar

+The published Polar site can be viewed here: https://uw-info442-wi23.github.io/pollerbears/
 ## Our Mission

-The goal of this application is to inform and foster a culture of curiosity for King County, Washington residents about new bills to invite civic action and higher voter turnout.
+The goal of this application is to inform and foster a culture of curiosity for King County, Washington residents about bills to invite civic action and higher voter turnout.
 It will include translated, readable versions of complex bills into Layman's terms for the average reader to understand.
 This will lead to increased awareness of and engagement with current issues at the County level.

 This solution exists specifically to address the United Nations 16th Sustainable Devleopement Goal of Peace, Justice, and Strong Institutions.
+Voting is a way many individuals have to express themselves and their opinion in local politics, which affect all residents of King County in big and small ways.
+Polar exists to shorten the understanding challenge between regular King County residents and expressing their voice in an educated and thoughtful way.

 ## Features

 * Home Page of all King County Bills
-* Realtime poll for each bill, described in Layman's terms
+* Summary for each bill, described in Layman's terms and generated using ChatGPT AI
 * Visualization of vote distribution
 * Comment section for each bill for discourse around the bill
-* King County resident user verification
-* Links to King County government website to review bills in detail

-## GitHub Pages

-The published site can be viewed here: [insert later]
+* Google account sign in and profile population
+* About Page with brief information on Polar's mission and the importance of voting
 ## Group Members

 * Grackie Jiang